 Example: Arya from A Song of Ice and Fire by George R.R.
 Martin

-When a female lead actively seperates herself from the rest of the female species.
-They dont want to be like other girls.
-Other girls are percieved as lesser-than in their eyes.
+When a female lead actively separates herself from the rest of the female species.
+They don’t want to be like other girls.
+Typical girls are perceived as lesser-than in their eyes.